sequenceiq/cloudbreak-shell/README.md

     * template select - Select the template by its id
     * template show - Shows the template by its id
     * version - Displays shell version

+As usual for us - being committed to 100% open source - we are always open sourcing everything thus you can get the details on our [GitHub](https://github.com/sequenceiq/cloudbreak-shell) repository.
+Should you have any questions feel free to engage with us on our [blog](http://blog.sequenceiq.com/) or follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).